 William P. Shields, Jr.

-Bill Shields became ASPA’s Executive Director in January 2014.
-He brings to the position more than 15 years of management experience in the non-profit sector, most recently as Vice President of the National Low Income Housing Coalition, the nation's leading public policy organization dedicated to ensuring that people with the lowest incomes have affordable and decent homes.
-In this role, he was responsible for the organization’s operational, financial, membership, outreach and fund development functions.
+Shields brings to his position more than 15 years of executive and management experience in the nonprofit sector, most recently as Vice President of the National Low Income Housing Coalition, the nation's leading public policy organization dedicated to ensuring that people with the lowest incomes have affordable and decent homes.
+In this role, he was responsible for the organization’s operational, financial, membership and outreach functions.

-For more than a decade, Shields held senior management and research positions at the National Academy of Public Administration, a congressionally chartered organization established to assist government leaders in building more effective, efficient, accountable and transparent organizations.
-As Vice President and Director of Communications, he worked extensively with the Academy’s 500 elected Fellows, the nation’s top leaders in the study and practice of public administration.
-He served on research teams studying organization and management issues at the Departments of Defense, Housing and Urban Development, and Transportation.
+For more than a decade, Shields held senior management and research positions at the National Academy of Public Administration, a congressionally chartered organization established to assist government leaders in building more effective, efficient and accountable organizations.
+As Vice President, Chief Operating Officer and Director of Communications, he worked extensively with the Academy’s elected Fellows, the nation’s top leaders in the practice and study of public administration.
+He served on research teams studying organization and management issues at the U.S. Departments of Defense, Housing and Urban Development, and Transportation.
 He edited more than 50 Academy panel reports on issues ranging from federal compensation issues to FBI reorganization.

-Shields also served as Director at the Chief Executives Organization, a non-profit organization of 2,000 chief executives around the world, and in the Executive Office of the Mayor of Providence, Rhode Island.
-He received his M.A. in Government and B.A. in Journalism from American University, where he has been an Adjunct Professor since 2000.
-He lives in Washington, DC with his wife and daughter.
+Shields served as Director at the Chief Executives Organization, a nonprofit organization of 2,000 chief executives around the world, and in the Executive Office of the Mayor of Providence, Rhode Island.
+He earned his MA in government and BA in journalism from American University, where he has been an Adjunct Professor since 2000.
+In 2015, he received the School of Public Affairs’ Award for Outstanding Teaching in an Adjunct Position.
+He is an elected Fellow of the National Academy of Public Administration and a member of the governing board of NIGP: The Institute for Public Procurement.
+He lives with his wife and daughter in Washington, DC.

 Asmait Tewelde joined ASPA in September 2015 as the Professional Development and Events Manager.
 She brings with her seven years of experience in meeting coordination, online training and professional development.
 Prior to joining ASPA, Asmait was at the International Economic Development Council, coordinating numerous professional development training forums, as well as four conferences, annually.
 Prior to IEDC, she was a contractor at the Department of Labor and in the education nonprofit sector.
 Ms. Tewelde also served as an AmeriCorps Member from 2008-2009, teaching English as a second language to adult learners.
 Asmait holds a BA in English Literature from Michigan State University.